mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/sidebar/merge_request.md

 ---
 # (Required) Ensure all values are filled up
-name: "Merge request message is rendered properly in the RHS of gitlab on MM"
+name: "Merge request message is rendered properly in the RHS"
 status: Active
 priority: Normal
 folder: Sidebar